Virginia Court Records

 How to Expunge and Seal a Criminal Record in Virginia

 If eligible, expunging or sealing a criminal record in Virginia is straightforward, as outlined in Section 19.2–392.2.
-While it is prudent to employ a qualified attorney’s services, who will examine the merits of the case before embarking on the process, interested individuals can also follow a DIY process.
-Also, bear in mind that the individual must be meticulous about the process to prevent a denial.
-Likewise, patience is paramount as the process can take several weeks to months.
+While it is prudent to employ a qualified attorney’s services, who will examine the merits of the case before embarking on the process, affected persons may opt to handle the process on their own.
+Applicants must be meticulous about the process to prevent a denial.
+Likewise, patience is paramount as the process may take several weeks to months.
 With these in mind, sealing or expunging a criminal record goes as follows:

 Next, the individual must serve a copy of the petition to the Commonwealth’s Attorney in the city or county where the case was tried.
 Notifying the Commonwealth is essential and gives the state a twenty-one-day waiting period to object to the petition.